TaraT1/Full-Stack-Trivia/API_Doc.md

-API Documentation
+#API Documentation
-Inital Setup

-(Stripe documentation model:)
 Trivia API is organized around REST principles.
-Resource-oriented URLs, returns JSON encoded responses, and uses standard http respoonse codes, authentication, and verbs.
+Resource-oriented URLs return JSON encoded responses and use standard http respoonse codes, authentication, and verbs.

-Locally hosted

-Python 3.7, Virtual Enviornment.
-Pip dependencies install Flask and SQLAlchemy requirements listed in requirements.txt.
-Setup databse and run the server.
-Details are in backend Readme.md

-Testing is in backend/test_flaskr.py

-## About the Stack

-We started the full stack application for you.
-It is desiged with some key functional areas:
+- Completed the partial Flask and SQLAlchemy server provided by Udacity
+- Defined and updated endpoints
+- Updated React frontend endpoints
+- Formatted data responses for React frontend consumption

+##Inital Setup
+Locally hosted, Trivia runs in a virtual environment in Python 3.7.

 ### Backend

-The `./backend` directory contains a partially completed Flask and SQLAlchemy server.
-You will work primarily in app.py to define your endpoints and can reference models.py for DB and SQLAlchemy setup.
+- Install Flask and SQLAlchemy requirements listed in ./backend/requirements.txt.
+- Setup databse and run the server.
+Details are in ./backend/README.md

 ### Frontend

-The `./frontend` directory contains a complete React frontend to consume the data from the Flask server.
-You will need to update the endpoints after you define them in the backend.
-Those areas are marked with TODO and can be searched for expediency.

-Pay special attention to what data the frontend is expecting from each API response to help guide how you format your API.
+This project depends on Nodejs and Node Package Manager.
+Details are in ./frontend/README.md.

-HTTP Status Code Summary
+### HTTP Status Code Summary
 200: success

 Errors